 schedule an inspection

 In order to receive final approval for your project, scheduled inspections must be performed by City staff or an approved "special inspector" at various phases to assure compliance with building codes.
 Requesting necessary inspections is the responsibility of the contractor or home owner.
-The phone number for inspection requests is 970-221-6769 and is on the permit inspection card.
-This is a voicemail system and is accessible 24 hours a day.
+The phone number for voicemail inspection requests is 970-221-6769 and is noted on the front of the permit.
 You can register to schedule your inspection online via Citizen Portal.
-Inspections called in or scheduled online prior to 11:00 p.m. will be performed the following work day unless another day is specifically requested.
+Inspections scheduled online prior to 11:00 p.m. will be performed the following work day unless another day is specifically requested.
+Inspection requests using the 970-221-6769 voicemail must be called in by 5:00 PM to be scheduled the following workday, and must be called in by 5:00 PM Friday for an inspection requested for the following Monday.

 An inspector will verify that the work being done conforms to the various codes, regulations, laws, and ordinances applicable to that job.
 The inspector will also check to ensure the work agrees with the approved set of plans issued with the permit.
 The approved set of plans, stamped by this office, and the building permit/inspection card issued with the permit must be available to the inspector.
 Otherwise, a re-inspection with additional fees may be assessed.